wokwi/wokwi-docs/docs/guides/diagram-editor.md

 ## Grid snapping

-Activate the grid view by pressing "G" or by clicking the grid icon in the menu.
-This displays a grid and rulers.
-The coarse grid is 2.54&nbsp;mm or 0.1&nbsp;inches and the fine grid is 1.27&nbsp;mm or 0.05&nbsp;inches.
+Parts and wires automatically snap to a 2.54&nbsp;mm (0.1 inches) grid.
+The grid is invisible by default.

+The Shift key temporarily disables the grid snapping and allows free movement of parts and wires.

+The Alt key or the Ctrl key temporarily toggle to fine grid snapping.
+The fine grid is 1.27&nbsp;mm (0.05 inches) wide.

+Press "G" to toggle the display of the grid and rulers.
 Tick labels on the rulers show measurements in millimetres (the default), but you can switch to inches by clicking on the units in the top right corner.

-The Shift key temporarily toggles the grid snapping mode between the coarse grid and free movement.
-If the grid is on, it toggles to free movement; if the grid is off, it toggles to coarse grid snapping.

-The Alt key or the Ctrl key temporarily toggle to fine grid snapping whether the grid is visible or not.

-This grid snapping behaviour is the same for both parts and new wires, and the modifier keys allow you to perform grid snapping whether the grid is on or off.

 When you start the simulation, Wokwi hides the grid.
 Stopping the simulation restores the grid.